HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

     ...
     }

 Similarly, if you have a frequently recurring code fragment within a single file you can define a static or static inline function for it.
 This is typesafe and saves writing out everything in full.

 Comments
 ---------------------------------------

 Follow the GNU Coding Standards.
 A relevant quote is,

 “Please write complete sentences and capitalize the first word.
 If a lower-case identifier comes at the beginning of a sentence, don’t capitalize it!
 Changing the spelling makes it a different identifier.
 If you don’t like starting a sentence with a lower case letter, write the sentence differently (e.g., "The identifier lower-case is ...").”

 Minimal structs
 ---------------------------------------

 We prefer to make structs which are minimal.
 For example, if a certain type of problem can be solved by several classes of algorithm (e.g. with and without derivative information) it is better to make separate types of struct to handle those cases. i.e. run time type identification is not desirable.

 Algorithm decomposition
 ---------------------------------------

 Iterative algorithms should be decomposed into an INITIALIZE, ITERATE, TEST form, so that the user can control the progress of the iteration and print out intermediate results.
 This is better than using call-backs or using flags to control whether the function prints out intermediate results.
-In fact, call-backs should not be used - if they seem necessary then it’s a sign that the algorithm should be broken down further into individual components so that the user has complete control over them.
+In fact, call-backs should not be used
+- if they seem necessary then it’s a sign that the algorithm should be broken down further into individual components so that the user has complete control over them.

 For example, when solving a differential equation the user may need to be able to advance the solution by individual steps, while tracking a realtime process.
 This is only possible if the algorithm is broken down into step-level components.
 Higher level decompositions would not give sufficient flexibility.

 Memory allocation and ownership
 ---------------------------------------

-Functions which allocate memory on the heap should end in _alloc (e.g. gsl_foo_alloc) and be deallocated by a corresponding _free function (gsl_foo_free).
+Functions which allocate memory on the heap should end in :code:`_alloc` (e.g. :code:`gsl_foo_alloc`) and be deallocated by a corresponding :code:`_free` function (:code:`gsl_foo_free`).

 Be sure to free any memory allocated by your function if you have to return an error in a partially initialized object.

 Don’t allocate memory ’temporarily’ inside a function and then free it before the function returns.
 This prevents the user from controlling memory allocation.
 All memory should be allocated and freed through separate functions and passed around as a "workspace" argument.
 This allows memory allocation to be factored out of tight loops.

 To avoid confusion over ownership, workspaces should not own each other or contain other workspaces.
 For clarity and ease of use in different contexts, they should be allocated from integer arguments rather than derived from other structs.

 Memory layout
 ---------------------------------------

 We use flat blocks of memory to store matrices and vectors, not C-style pointer-to-pointer arrays.
 The matrices are stored in row-major order - i.e. the column index (second index) moves continuously through memory.

 Linear Algebra Levels